- Church Online

 – pastor training and women’s conferences

-– flood and storm relief during cold Winters, medicines and basic necessities
+– flood, storm and Winter blanket relief, medicines and basic necessities

 In January 2010, a magnitude 7.0 earthquake struck Haiti, with its epicentre 15 miles west of the capital, Port-au-Prince.
 Estimates are that more than 300,000 people were killed and 1.5 million were left homeless.
 The Retired Men’s Group at St Jude’s are sponsoring a young man in Haiti, making a real difference in his life, enabling him to improve his education.
 The young man and the men’s group regularly correspond.
 “More powerful than poverty is the hope of Jesus, the care of a local church and the encouragement of loving sponsors”.